 The Youth Outreach Program is a collaboration of the Skokie Police Department, Village of Skokie, Circuit Court, schools, social service and not-for-profit agencies working together in the interest of youths and their families.
 The program offers early intervention to juveniles and young adults and provides the courts with an array of options for dealing with youth offenders.
 There is a monthly Youthful Offender Court Call that works in conjunction with the Youth Outreach Program.

 The Bicycle Patrol Unit consists of a supervisor and 12 Police Officers that are generally assigned to patrol parks, shopping centers, school grounds and other areas best suited for non-motorized patrol.

 The purpose of the Triad Program is to increase lines of communication with senior citizens of the community.
 The group meets quarterly in order to provide a forum for ongoing dialog regarding the delivery of law enforcement services, community involvement, victimization and other pertinent topics.

 The Police Department has spearheaded an effective Village-wide anti-graffiti campaign since the mid-1990's.
 Follow-up for each graffiti incident is made by partnering with Village of Skokie departments or outside agencies, the Chicago Transit Authority and the Illinois Department of Transportation.
 The efforts of these agencies contribute greatly to the program's ongoing success.

 The Volunteer Program includes participants from the Citizen Police Academy alumni and Skokie Police Explorer Post #300.
-Academy alumni and Police Explorers assist in numerous Village of Skokie events throughout the year including the Festival of Cultures, Fourth of July Parade and fireworks display, Bicycle Rodeo and the Village of Skokie Open House.
+Academy alumni and Police Explorers assist in numerous Village of Skokie events throughout the year including the Festival of Cultures, Fourth of July Parade, Backlot Bash and fireworks display, Bicycle Rodeo and the Village of Skokie Open House.